JuliaPlots/PlotDocs.jl/README.md

 ## Building the docs

-With proper dependencies installed, run the following on your local terminal `$ GKSwstype=nul CI=true julia --project=docs docs/make.jl`.
+With proper dependencies installed, run the following on your local terminal `$ CI=true julia --project=docs docs/make.jl`.

-Setting the environment variable `CI=true` is optional, but this will be closer to the remote docs building process.
+Setting the environment variable `CI=true` is optional, but the result will be closer to the remote docs building process.

+To only build part of the documentation (faster dev), use `PLOTDOCS_BACKENDS='GR PyPlot'` and / or `PLOTDOCS_EXAMPLES='1 22 60'` environement variables.

 ## Contributing demos